 Why Should I Take Photos After a Car Accident?

 While smartphones have no business being used while driving, their camera features can serve as a valuable tool after a crash.
 Taking pictures at the scene of the accident – thousands of which occur in Louisiana each year, as reported by LADOTD Traffic Safety Office – while you wait for police officers to arrive is one of the smartest things you can do.
 You can also use your phone to get snap shots of witnesses’ contact information, other drivers’ insurance cards and licenses, officers’ badges, and even images of your injuries as they heal over time.

-Here are some reasons why you should take photos after an auto accident.
+Here are some reasons why you should take photos after an auto accident and provide them to your Baton Rouge personal injury lawyers.

 Types of Baton Rouge Car Accident Cases